Goals from the Start of Parkmont Home School:

 PHS Up and Running

-Parkmont students are attending school at the same rates they were when we were on campus.
+This Spring, Parkmont students attended school at the same rates they were when we were on campus.
 Our weekly program appears below.
-They take three academic courses in the morning, running from 9:00 to 12:15 with breaks, similar to their regular Parkmont day.
-After lunch, they meet with their Advisor, have a short study hall, and then finish the day with engaging non-academic activities – art, games, or something more active (juggling, yoga, dance).
-Our students are all keeping a journal of their experiences, the Corona Chronicles, as part of their English class.
-In recent weeks we’ve divided the whole community into PE teams that focus on different exercise/activity routines in an effort to encourage everyone to engage in regular physical activity.
-This past week we’ve introduced Parkmont Movies, which feature a staff member hosting virtual movie-watching gatherings in the early evening several days a week.
+They took three academic courses in the morning, running from 9:00 to 12:15 with breaks, similar to their regular Parkmont day.
+After lunch, they met with their Advisor, had a short study hall, and then finished the day with engaging non-academic activities – art, games, or something more active (juggling, yoga, dance).
+Our students all kept a journal of their experiences, the Corona Chronicles, as part of their English class.
+We also divided the whole community into PE teams that focused on different exercise/activity routines in an effort to encourage everyone to engage in regular physical activity.
+Starting in June and continuing through the summer, we introduced Parkmont Movies, which feature a staff member hosting virtual movie-watching gatherings in the early evening several days a week.

 This has been a profound learning experience for our staff (we jumped from three staff meetings a week to 10, albeit briefer ones, at the beginning and end of the day).
 In addition to important check-ins about individual students, these sessions have been a running webinar on Zoom use and online instruction techniques.